endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 ### Loading the Dataset

 - The original [Burlington, VT Traffic Stop Dataset](https://www.burlingtonvt.gov/Police/Data/RawData) is available through the Burlington Police Transparency Portal.
-- Open OpenRefine - it should open a window in your default web browser (if it's already open, you can click 'Open' at the top to start a new project)
+- Open OpenRefine - it should open a window in your default web browser
 - Click 'Browse' and locate the Burlington CSV on your hard drive.
 Then click 'Next.'
 - The Configure Parsing Options screen will ask you to confirm a few things.
 It has made guesses, based on the data, on the type of file, the character encoding and the character that separates columns.
 Take a look at the data in the top window and make sure everything looks like it's showing up correctly.
-- Click 'Create Project' in the top right corner.
+- Name the project "Burlington_Traffic_Stops_2016" and click 'Create Project' in the top right corner.

 ### Evaluation